-3.5 Communication and notification
+3.5 Communication and Notification

-Stakeholder (including regulators) consultation and external notification requirements are described in the activity-specific EPs.
+Stakeholder (including regulators) consultation and external notification requirements are described in the activityspecific EPs.
 This includes the requirement to consult with:

-- Department of Energy, Environment and Climate Action Victoria) and/or Department of Primary Industries, Parks, Water and Environment (Tasmania), in the event that an oil spill is likely to impact State waters - Department of Climate Change, Energy, the Environment and Water (DCCEEW), in the event that an oil spill is likely to impact matters of national environmental significance - Director of National Parks, in the event that an oil spill and/or response activity are likely to impact an Australian Marine Park.
+- Department of Transport and Planning (DTP) (Victoria) and/or Environmental Protection Authority (EPA) Tasmania and/or Roads and Maritime Services (NSW Maritime) in the event that an oil spill is likely to impact State waters. - Department of Climate Change, Energy, the Environment and Water (DCCEEW), in the event that an oil spill is likely to impact matters of national environmental significance. - Director of National Parks, in the event that an oil spill and/or response activity are likely to impact an Australian Marine Park. - Cultural heritage and Native Title consultation, in the event that an oil spill and/or response activity are likely to impact culturally significant sites or interests.